frank26080115/OpenMV-Astrophotography-Gear/README.md

  * capturing a frame with the camera is a blocking call, which makes the HTTP server not able to respond quickly
    * I dug into the OpenMV back-end firmware and added a non-blocking way of capturing frames.
 This change was then submitted back to the original GitHub project as a pull-request.

 Then as development and testing went further on, I ran into a out-of-memory issue.
 It seems like there was a limit to how many blobs can be detected by `find_blobs()` before it runs out of memory and throws an exception.
-To fix this, I dug into the firmware backend again.
+To fix this, I dug into the firmware back-end again.
 First, I removed many properties from the blob data structure so that it consumes less memory.
 Second, I added a way for the `find_blobs()` to reject blobs that are too big (it already rejects blobs that are too small).

 The web interface had some reliability issues, seems like occasionally, AJAX requests would simply fail and the OpenMV never receives it.
 Of course, it will reattempt the request, but it seems like once one request is lost, all subsequent requests are lost.
 To solve this problem, I tried to simply reboot the WiFi module when a server-side timeout occurs, but this was super annoying.
-The better solution was to make another change to the backend firmware.
-When the timeout occurs, the new backend code will reset all TCP and UDP sockets without resetting the WiFi connection.
+The better solution was to make another change to the back-end firmware.
+When the timeout occurs, the new back-end code will reset all TCP and UDP sockets without resetting the WiFi connection.
 This solved the reliability problem.

 Streaming live JPG images is a requirement because the camera may need to have its focus adjusted.
 It would also help with the exposure adjustments.
 But the data size could be huge and the transfer rate is slow.
 Also, AJAX cannot be used to transport binary JPG data.
 Base64 encoded data could be transported by AJAX but since it makes the data even longer, it was not fast enough.
 In the end, at 1x zoom, the image is first shrunk by half and compressed before transmission.
 At other zoom levels, the image is cropped instead of shrunk.
 The resulting responsiveness is enough.